 Sometimes disaster strikes in the kitchen.
 We’ve all been there.
-So I’m here to help with some tips on common baking mistakes.
+So I’m here to help with tips for better baking.
 That way next time you’ll know how to avoid it and more of your baking will be as good as it could be!

 Cracks & peaks in cakes: